-During the year, CYU has taken steps to withdraw from the remainder of its exploration portfolio in Chile and thereby focus exploration (and funding) on the Mt Isa projects.
+During the prior year, CYU took steps to withdraw from the remainder of its exploration portfolio in Chile and thereby focus exploration (and funding) on the Mt Isa projects.
 These steps included:

 - As a result of the disappointing results from the Sulfato drilling program conducted late in 2013, CYU notified Codelco of its intention to withdraw from this farm-in agreement.
 Arrangements were made with Codelco in early 2014 to cease CYU's participation in this project. - In the case of Palmani (the subject of a farm-in agreement with Rio Tinto Chile), CYU assessed different funding options to conduct the first stage of an exploration drilling program.
 Due to the mountainous terrain around the Palmani project, initial estimates for such a program were over \$1.5m due not only to the need for deep (and expensive) diamond drilling, but also the creation of access roads and related facilities.
 CYU had been seeking ways of funding this program from sources other than its own cash resources, but no feasible means was identified.
-As a consequence CYU has notified Rio Tinto of its intention to withdraw from the Palmani farm-in.
-Arrangements are being made with Rio Tinto to cease CYU's participation in this project.
+As a consequence CYU withdrew from the Palmani farm-in. - The CYU Board resolved to cease further activities at Humitos and not incur any further financial commitments with that project.
+In June, CYU was successful in securing sale agreements for the disposal of its remaining Humitos project interests.
+The Humitos tenures were separated into two packages for the purposes of the sale and sold to two separate groups one package being sold for approximately US\$45,500 to SolarReserve and the other package to Minera Inmet Chile S.A for US \$50,000.
+Financial close on both of these transactions occured in July 2014.